pnnl/parking/README.md

-# Commercial Parking App
+# Dynacurb Parking App

-Commercial Parking Application is a web-based application that alerts delivery drivers in real time to available parking spaces near their destinations.
+Dynacurb Parking Application is a web-based application that alerts delivery drivers in real time to available parking spaces near their destinations.
 Parking availability can be viewed on a map in real-time, using sensor data supplied by external services.
 The app can be viewed with a web browser on a mobile device or PC.
 Currently the app supports connections to real time sensors from Lacuna, Fybr, Cleverciti, and Automotus.

+This app is a full stack typescript web application that is configured with cloud deployment, authentication, database, and a map tile server.

+The current stack consists of:

+- Deployment: Docker Compose
+- Database: Postgres (Postgis)
+- Map Tiles: Open Street Maps
+- Application: Nextjs
+- Authentication: NextAuth
+- Object Relational Mapping (ORM): Prisma
+- Data Query Layer: GraphQL
+- End to End Type Safety: Pothos and Apollo
+- Reverse Proxy: Traefik

 ---